kahlil/flow-state/README.md

 # oddstream

-> Ond Direction Data stream
+> One Direction Data stream

 A library to easily apply a unidirectional dataflow architecture with RxJS.